Papillion-La Vista South High School: Athletics

-Papilion-La Vista South has won twelve state championships: girls' cross-country in 2010, 2014, and 2015; volleyball in 2010, 2011, 2012, 2019, 2021, and 2022; boys’ cross-country in 2017; and baseball in 2010 and 2011.
+Papilion-La Vista South has won seventeen state championships: girls' cross-country in 2010, 2014, and 2015; girls' track and field in 2023 and 2025, volleyball in 2010, 2011, 2012, 2019, 2021, 2022, 2024, and 2025; boys’ cross-country in 2017; boys' basketball in 2025 and baseball in 2010 and 2011.
 The Papillion South student section is known as the "Black Hole".

 Performing arts

 PLS has three competitive show choirs, the mixed-gender "Titanium", "Titan Express", as well as the all-female "Titan Radiance".
 The program also hosts an annual competition, the "Titan Classic".
 The choirs are backed by a state winning showband, "Platinum".

 The school also has a competitive marching band and hosts an annual competition, "Titan Marching Invitational" for that discipline.
 The Titan Marching Band won the Nebraska class AA and Grand Championship at the NSBA state marching contest in 2021.
 The school also has two jazz bands, the top group "Silver Tones" and the lower group "Blue Notes".
 Both jazz bands have a reputation for Superior ratings at competitions.

+Papio South's band program also has a winter arts program that includes winter winds, winter guard, and winter percussion.
+All of these groups compete in WGI competitions, with guard winning a Regional in Denver, CO, their Winds placing 4th in Winds Scholastic A World Finals, and their Percussion group placing 28th in Percussion Scholastic World Prelims.

 The school formerly had a "Rap Club" which went on to produce four albums, Room D05 (2015), GOAT (2016), FEUD (2017), and Mixed Emotions (2018).